We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 The vaccinations are free for anyone aged 18 years or under, regardless of their visa or citizenship status.
 For people over 18 years old, the vaccination is free for New Zealand residents and people eligible for free healthcare in New Zealand.
 People who have had 2 MMR vaccinations, have had measles before or are over 50 years old are considered immune to measles, and should not worry.
 Everyone else over 12 months old should be immunised with at least 1 MMR vaccination.

 Infants 6 months and over can be given MMR early if necessary.
-Advice on early vaccination would be provided by a medical practitioner:
+Advice on early vaccination would be provided by a medical practitioner.

 It can take around 2 weeks for a person to be fully immune after being vaccinated.
-The MMR vaccination is the best protection against measles, and the most important thing people can do to protect themselves is to ensure that they and their tamariki are immunised.
+The MMR vaccine is the best protection against measles, and the most important thing people can do to protect themselves is to ensure that they and their tamariki are immunised.

 Vaccination is particularly important for those planning to travel overseas – to protect them and prevent outbreaks in Aotearoa New Zealand.